drewwint/drewEwinters.site/content/project/CC_ToM_CU/index.md

 ---
-title: Cognitive Control's Impact on Affective Theory of Mind in Early Adolescents with Callous-Unemotional Traits
+title: Cognitive Control and Affective Theory of Mind in Early Adolescents with Callous-Unemotional Traits
 summary: This project seeks to test the extent to which cognitive impairments drive difficulties for adolescents with callous-unemotional traits to infer and understand others emotions.
 tags:
 - Theory of Mind